 (1) Includes reviews of quarterly consolidated financial statements.
-In 2015, also included review of prospectuses and securities filings.

 Exemption

 The Company is relying upon the exemption in Section 6.1 of NI 52-110 with respect to the reporting obligations of "venture issuers".

 PROMOTERS

 Other than as set out herein, no person or company has been, within the two most recently completed financial years, or during the current financial year, of the Company, a promoter of Westaim or of a subsidiary of Westaim.